 How to Qualify for Emergency Business Funding

 Kore Capital Corporation specializes in providing short-term capital for these types of emergencies.
-Using a variety of instruments, we can offer emergency funding to help you bridge these gaps.
-If you need us to provide a short-term business loan, here’s what you need to do to qualify.
+We use a variety of instruments.
+And, we can offer emergency funding to help you bridge these gaps.
+Do you need us to provide a short-term business loan?
+If so, here’s what you need to do to qualify.

 Prove your business history

 The longer you have been in business, the better your chances are of acquiring the loan you need.
-As a rule of thumb, we would require you to have a minimum business history of between six months and two years, depending on your line of work, the loan type, and the strength and steadiness of your income.
+As a rule of thumb, we would require you to have a minimum business history of between six months and two years.
+This depends on your line of work, the loan type, and the strength and steadiness of your income.